-5.09 Setup for MIG (FCAW) Welding with Gasless MIG Wire
+5.07 Setup for MIG (FCAW) Welding with Gasless MIG Wire

-- A. Ensure that the Power Source On/Off switch located on the rear of the Power Source is in the Off position. - B. Fit the MIG Gun to the Power Source.
-(EasyWeld 160 only.
-Refer to section 5.02 Attaching the MIG Gun). - C. Connect the MIG Gun Polarity Lead (8) to the negative welding terminal (-).
+- A. Ensure that the Power Source On/Off switch located on the rear of the Power Source is in the Off position. - B. Connect the MIG Gun Polarity Lead (6) to the negative welding terminal (-).
 If in doubt, consult the wire manufacturer.
 Welding current flows from the Power Source via Dinse terminals.
-It is essential, that the male Dinse plug is inserted and turned securely to achieve a sound electrical connection. - D. Fit the correct Feed Roll for the Gasless MIG wire being used.
-Refer to section 2.11 Options and Accessories for Feed Roll types and Part Numbers. - E. Place the MIG wire spool onto the spool holder.
-Refer to sections 5.03 for 100mm diameter spools or 5.04 for 200mm diameter spools. - F. Switch the Power Source On/Off switch located on the rear of the Power Source to the On position and ensure the Power indicator on the Front Panel is illuminated. - G. Select MIG Gasless Mode using the Process Selection Control button.
-Refer to section 4.02.1 Page 4-1. - H. Feed wire through the wire drive mechanism.
-Refer to section 5.05.
+It is essential, that the male Dinse plug is inserted and turned securely to achieve a sound electrical connection. - C. Fit the correct Feed Roll for the Gasless MIG wire being used.
+Refer to section 2.11 Options and Accessories for Feed Roll types and Part Numbers. - D. Place the MIG wire spool onto the spool holder.
+Refer to section 5.02. - E. Switch the Power Source On/Off switch located on the rear of the Power Source to the On position and ensure the Power indicator on the Front Panel is illuminated. - F. Select MIG Gasless Mode using the Process Selection Control button.
+Refer to section 4.02.1 Page 4-1. - G. Feed wire through the wire drive mechanism.
+Refer to section 5.03.

-I. Connect the work lead to the positive welding terminal (+).
+H. Connect the work lead to the positive welding terminal (+).
 If in doubt, consult the wire manufacturer.
 Welding current flows from the Power Source via Dinse terminals.
 It is essential, that the male plug is inserted and turned securely to achieve a sound electrical connection.